Altinn/altinn-studio-docs/content/community/changelog/deployment/v2/whats-new/_index.en.md

 {{%notice warning%}}
-Enabling of liveness and/or readiness probe requires that your application is running version 4.30.0 og higher of the Altinn.App.* nuget packages.
+Enabling of liveness and/or readiness probe requires that your application is running version 4.30.0 or higher of the Altinn.App.* nuget packages.
 {{% /notice%}}

 ## 2.0.0